-For $0<l_a/L_0<1$ and extensile stress in the active region $\delta\zeta_{\rm n}<0$, the active region tends to flatten more and more strongly as $|\zeta_{\rm n}|$ is increased, and the total curvature vanishes at the south pole ($C^k_k\to 0$, Fig \ref{Fig:Nematic}d).
+For $0<l_a/L_0<1$ and extensile stress in the active region $\delta\zeta_{\rm n}<0$, the active region tends to flatten more and more strongly as $|\delta\zeta_{\rm n}|$ is increased, and the total curvature vanishes at the south pole ($C^k_k\to 0$, Fig. \ref{Fig:Nematic}d).
 For $0<l_a/L_0<1$ and contractile stress $\delta\zeta_{\rm n}>0$, a fold in the solution branch appears at large value of $\delta\zeta_{\rm n}$ (Figs. \ref{Fig:Nematic}b, d).
 Following the solution branch beyond the fold results in a complex trajectory in parameter space, corresponding to successive additions of new bubbles to a linear chain of bubbles within the active region.
 This bubble chain is observed both with free or constrained volume (Figs. \ref{Fig:Nematic}b, g).
-Here we can not conclude however whether these shapes are stable after the second fold in the solution branch.
+Here we can not conclude however whether these shapes are unstable.
 Instead we consider the shape dynamics for $\delta\zeta_{\rm n}$ values larger than the shape transition, here at fixed internal volume (Figs. \ref{Fig:Nematic}h, i).
 Here, a neck forms within the active region and its constriction leads to the separation of a smaller bubble.
-For small enough $l_a$ the smaller bubble appears nematic-free and spherical (Fig \ref{Fig:Nematic}g-h; Fig. \ref{fig:supplefig_Nematic}c).
+For small enough $l_a$ the smaller bubble appears nematic-free and spherical (Fig. \ref{Fig:Nematic}h; Fig. \ref{fig:supplefig_Nematic}c).
 This is consistent with restoration of isotropic state stability which can occur on a sphere whose size becomes smaller or comparable to $l_c$ (Appendix \ref{appendix:sub_sec:isotropic_state_stability}).